 Pauline - who was born at St. Theresa Point at Island Lake - has been a member of our staff for four years.
-She models in her spare time, and somehow also manages to find a few hours each week to help young Indian girls in Winnipeg, through her volunteer work with Operation nipeg on June 27, Pauline took part in a number of summer festivities, including the Miss Canada Indian Princess pageant at Yellowknife.
+She models in her spare time, and somehow also manages to find a few hours each week to help young Indian girls in Winnipeg, through her volunteer work with Operation Opportunity.